 Business process mapping involves visually displaying the steps within a business process to show how it occurs from start to finish.
 The mapping provides a concise picture of all the steps needed by a product, service, or other processes from the beginning to the end.
 It also shows the sequence of steps that take place.

-These depictions ensure everyone in the company understands how the process flows from start to finish.
+These depictions ensure everyone in the company understands how the process map flows from start to finish.
 They also help stakeholders like regulators understand the organisation's business processes.
 Therefore, business process mapping tools support compliance.

 Process mapping and modelling are part of workflow management.
 However, modelling provides a more detailed process representation and incorporates additional organisational data.